Quantum energy inequalities in integrable models with several particle species and bound states: Preliminaries

 \subsection{One-particle space and scattering function}

 \begin{defn} A \emph{one-particle little space (with a global symmetry)} $(\mathcal{K},V,J,M)$ is given by a finite-dimensional Hilbert space $\mathcal{K}$, a unitary representation $V$ of a compact Lie group $\mathcal{G}$ on $\mathcal{K}$, an antiunitary involution $J$ on $\mathcal{K}$, and a linear operator $M$ on $\mathcal{K}$ with strictly positive spectrum.
-We further assume that $M$ commutes with $V(g)$ and $J$. \end{defn}
+We further assume that $M$, $V(g)$ and $J$ commute with each other. \end{defn}

 Given such a little space $(\mathcal{K},V,J,M)$, we define the \emph{one-particle space} $\mathcal{H}_1 := L^2(\mathbb{R},\mathcal{K}) \cong L^2(\mathbb{R}) \otimes \mathcal{K}$, on which we consider the (anti-)unitary operators, $\varphi \in \mathcal{H}_1$,